PioneersHub/pyconde-website/docs/deployment.md

 Prerequisites:

-- aws-cli
+- AWS CLI
-- aws credentials that allow you to create and manage S3 buckets
+- AWS credentials with permissions to create and manage S3 buckets

 Create the bucket: